MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/editing-the-boot-ini-file.md

     ```

     System, hidden, and read-only attributes are removed from the file.

+4. Open the file in Notepad for editing.
+Since you are in Windows Command Prompt, the following command should do the trick quickly:

+    ```
+    notepad.exe Boot.ini
+    ```

-4. When your editing is complete, you can restore the file attributes to protect Boot.ini.
+5. When your editing is complete, you can restore the file attributes to protect Boot.ini.
 However, Ntldr can use Boot.ini with any attribute set.
 To restore attributes, type the following in Windows Command Prompt:

     ```
     attrib +s +h +r Boot.ini